keboola/developers-docs/extend/generic-extractor/configuration/configuration.md

 		- [**jobs**](/extend/generic-extractor/configuration/config/jobs/) --- describes the API endpoints
 		(resources) to be extracted.
 		- [**mappings**](/extend/generic-extractor/configuration/config/#mappings) --- describes how the JSON
-		response is converted into CSV files that will be imported into Storage (optional).
+		response is converted into CSV files that will be imported into Storage.
 		- [**incrementalOutput**](/extend/generic-extractor/incremental/) ---  loads the extracted data into
 		Storage incrementally.
 		- [**userData**](/extend/generic-extractor/configuration/config/#user-data) --- adds arbitrary data to